 Maintain your language skills through passive activities like listening to podcasts during your commute or reading without intense focus.
 While passive study alone won’t push you to the next level, it complements active study by reinforcing your knowledge and keeping the language fresh in your mind.

 By implementing these strategies, learners can break through the Intermediate Plateau and continue advancing toward fluency.
-These methods emphasize practical usage, immersive experiences, and consistent practice, essential for achieving advanced language proficiency.
+These methods emphasize practical usage, immersive experiences, and consistent practice, which are essential for achieving advanced language proficiency.

 Self-Evaluation and Feedback